symfony/symfony-docs/components/config/definition.rst

 in the second making it difficult to validate.
 You can ensure it is always an array with with ``fixXmlConfig``.

 You can further control the normalization process if you need to.
-For example you may want to allow a string to be set and used as a particular key or several keys to be set explicitly.
+For example, you may want to allow a string to be set and used as a particular key or several keys to be set explicitly.
 So that, if everything apart from id is optional in this
 config: